AgentLoneStar007/PythonBasicUtils/README.md

 # Python Basic Utilities

-A collection of basic Python utilities for use in any Python project, in the form of subclasses and files, and not as a third-party dependency that needs installation.
+A collection of basic Python utilities for use in any Python project, in the form of classes and files, and not as a third-party dependency that needs installation.
-Completely cross-platform, functioning on anything supporting Python 3.
+Completely cross-platform, functioning on anything supporting Python 3.4+.
 (No support for Python 2 is planned.)

 ### Features:
 - Dependency installation
 - Logging utility
 - Easy-to-use configuration system via PyYAML